Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Role of the effective number of neighbors

 In Fig. \ref{tc}, we show the critical temperature $T_C$ as a function of $z$ for several ferromagnetic structures, including finite-size results and an extrapolated value.
 Calculations have been done in finite systems containing $N^3$ conventional unit cells, with $N=10$, 20, and 30, as explained in Section \ref{method}.
 The extrapolated value is also indicated in the figure.

 As expected, $T_C$ increases almost linearly with $z$ as the mean-field value $T_C^\mathrm{MF}$ (the effective magnetic field due to the interactions is proportional to $zJ_1$, see Section \ref{MF}).
-But it is lower than $T_C^\mathrm{MF}$, particularly for low $z$ due to the effect of spatial and quantum fluctuations, which is larger for low $z$.
+But it is lower than $T_C^\mathrm{MF}$, particularly for low $z$ due to the effect of thermal and quantum fluctuations, which is larger for low $z$ (a similar behavior was reported for $S=1/2$ in Ref. \cite{gonzalez2023finite}).

 For large enough $ z $, one expects that $ T_C $ approaches $ T_C^{\mathrm{MF}} $.
 However, in finite systems with periodic boundary conditions, the coordination number decreases when the interaction range $d$ becomes comparable to the system size, because neighbors at different distances overlap.
 This might prevent us from reaching the thermodynamic limit with our method.
-Nevertheless, arguing as in the introduction that fluctuations decrease as $1/z$ , we should expect that the critical temperature approaches the MF result much faster than the results shown on Fig. \ref{tc}.
+Arguing as in the introduction that fluctuations decrease as $1/z$ , one should expect that the critical temperature approaches the MF result much faster than the results shown on Fig. \ref{tc}.